oddlama/vane/README.md

 ## About vane

-Vane is a plugin which provides many immersive and lore friendly extensions for vanilla minecraft.
+Vane is a group of plugins which provide many immersive and lore friendly extensions for vanilla minecraft.
 It runs on any [papermc](https://papermc.io) based server.

-Vane follows a **strict no-nonsense** rule.
+These plugins follow a **strict no-nonsense** rule:
-Every feature must have a real value to the players or the admins, and is designed to augment the classic vanilla experience in a lore friendly way.
+- [x] Only actually useful additions
+- [x] Features must be lore friendly, properly integrated and unobstrusive
-All features can be disabled independently.
+- [x] Everything can be disabled individually
-So while there will be some administrative tools, a lot of features will just be simple things and quality of life changes, with only very few greater (but generally appreciated) features like regions and portals.
+- [x] Augments the classic vanilla experience

 ### Features